ARTICLE 3

 Essential oils are the subtle, aromatic and volatile life-force extracted from the flowers, seeds, leaves, stems, bark and roots of herbs, bushes, shrubs and trees, through steam distillation under low pressure and low temperature.

 Like human beings, they are alive, both chemically and electrically.
 They have a direct effect on the brain through the olfactory system and skin absorption.
-Serving the same function as human blood, essential oils are the regenerating, oxygenating and immune defense properties of the plant kingdom.
+Serving the same function as human blood, essential oils are the regenerating and oxygenating properties of the plant kingdom.

-Essential oils are naturally antibiotic, antiseptic, antibacterial, anti-fungal, antioxidant, anti-parasitic, anti-viral and antidepressant.
-They are important in bringing oxygen and nutrients to the cells and assist in the efficient disposal of carbon dioxide and other waste products.
-They increase blood flow, negative ions and ozone, improve the efficiency of the immune system and decrease blood viscosity.
+Essential oils are important in bringing oxygen and nutrients to the cells and assist in the efficient disposal of carbon dioxide and other waste products.
 Oils enhance brain wave function, improve spiritual awareness and bring about a beautiful balance to the body.
 Essential oils contain a frequency that is several times greater than the frequency of herbs and food.
-There is not a single part of the human body and brain that is not helped by the action of essential oils.
+There is not a single part of the human body and brain that is not balanced by the action of essential oils.

 Water therapies with essential oils: